jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 ----

-the programs to automatically setup a Python_ `Test Driven Development`_ project
+at the end you will have these programs to automatically setup a Python_ `Test Driven Development`_ project

 * :ref:`makePythonTdd.sh` - for MacOS_, Linux_ and `Windows Subsystem for Linux`_
 * :ref:`makePythonTdd.ps1` - for Windows_ without `Windows Subsystem for Linux`_